ritwickdey/vscode-live-server/docs/settings.md

      <hr>

-* **`liveServer.settings.useWebExt:`** : If it is `true`, Live Reload will be fully controled by the [Live Server Web Extension](https://github.com/ritwickdey/live-server-web-extension).
-And also, it does not matter if your HTML have `<body>` tag or not, Live Reload will work for every file. :smile:
+* **`liveServer.settings.useWebExt:`** : If it is `true`, Live Reload will be fully controlled by the [Live Server Web Extension](https://github.com/ritwickdey/live-server-web-extension).
+And also, it does not matter if your HTML has a `<body>` tag or not, Live Reload will work for every file. :smile:
     * Default is `false`

     <hr>

-* **`liveServer.settings.fullReload:`** : By Default Live Server inject CSS changes without full reloading of browser.
-You can change this behviour by making this setting as `true`.
+* **`liveServer.settings.fullReload:`** : By default, Live Server injects CSS changes without fully reloading the browser.
+You can change this behavior by marking this setting as `true`.

     * Default: `false`